NorESMhub/inputdata_management/README.md

 # inputdata_management
-scripts for input data management
+scripts for input data management between NIRD (master) and betzy, fram and saga.